-Grades for the fall semester are typically available in late March and grades for the spring semester are typically available in late July.
+Grades for the Fall Immersion term are typically available in late March and grades for the Spring Immersion term are typically available in late August/early September.

 chapter of the UCEAP Guide to Study Abroad.

-You can go to the “Bureau des Stages” at Lyon 2 or Sciences Po for information on internships.
+At the University of Lyon you can go to the “Bureau des Stages” for information on internships.
 If you are interested in doing an internship in Lyon you will need to do the research into organizations or professors that are willing to take on interns.
-Some students do their internship during the summer following their program.

 Extending UCEAP Participation